-Learning disabilities are disorders that affect one's ability to understand or use spoken or written language, do mathematical calculations, coordinate movements, or direct attention.
-Although learning disabilities occur in very young children, disorders are usually not recognized until a child reaches school age.
-Research shows that 8 to 10 percent of American children under the age of 18 have some type of learning disability.
+Learning disabilities are disorders that affect one's ability in the domains of spoken or written language, mathematical calculation, attention, or the coordination of movement.
+They can occur in young children but are usually not recognized until a child reaches school age.
+About 10 percent of U.S. children have some type of learning disability.

-Information-processing disorders are learning disorders related to people's ability to use the information that they take in through their senses: seeing, hearing, tasting, smelling, and touching.
-These problems are not related to an inability to see or hear.
-Instead, the conditions affect the way the brain recognizes, responds to, retrieves, and stores sensory information.
+Information-processing disorders are learning disorders related to the ability to use sensory information (obtained through seeing, hearing, tasting, smelling, or touching).
+These problems are not related to an inability to see or hear, but rather the recognition of, response to, and memory of such information.